 - Put the remaining (joy-sparking) items in visible, easily accessible locations

-I must admit that I haven’t tried to follow her housekeeping advice.
-For the most part, I am a tidy person.
-Plus, I have a brilliant professional cleaner who auto-adjusts my house every Thursday.
-Note to working parents: If you do only one thing for yourself, hire a cleaner!
+I must admit that I haven’t followed her housekeeping advice.
+For the most part, I’m a pretty tidy person.
+Plus, I have a brilliant professional cleaner who auto-adjusts my house every Wednesday.
+Note to working parents: If you do only one thing for yourself, hire a cleaner.

-- Making conscious choices that align with your values and feel “right”.
+- Making conscious choices that align with your values.

-For those of you who favour the ‘Cole’s Notes’ approach to learning new things, here are 10 Marie Kondo lessons.
-Each is a pearl of wisdom guaranteed to help you tidy your existing content and move forward with confidence!
+Here are 10 Marie Kondo lessons, applied within the context of content creation.
+Each is guaranteed to help you tidy existing content and move forward with confidence.

 Lesson #1: Tackle Categories Instead Of Just Rooms

 Instead of working on one room at a time, Kondo advises you to start by tidying your clothing, then perhaps your books, and so on.

 When auditing your website content, instead of taking a page-by-page approach, focus on categories of content, such as: